ososuna/node-sensor-server/README.md

 # node-sensor-server
-Rest Server para el proyecto final de la materia de Programación Estructurada con Microcontroladores, Leyendo la temperatura desde Arduino
+Rest Server to read temperature and humidity from Arduino sensor